-Mr. Reaud, age 69, has served as a director since March 2005.
-Mr. Reaud currently serves as Chairman of our Litigation Committee, which was formed in November 2008, and as a member of our Compensation Committee.
+Mr. Reaud, age 71, has served as a director since March 2005.
+Mr. Reaud currently serves as Chairman of our Compensation Committee and as Chairman of our Litigation Committee.
 Mr. Reaud is a trial lawyer and the founder of the law firm of Reaud, Morgan & Quinn.
-For over 40 years, he has represented clients in significant cases involving personal injury, product and premises liability, toxic torts and business litigation.
+For over 30 years, he has represented clients in significant cases involving personal injury, product and premises liability, toxic torts and business litigation.
 Mr. Reaud has handled first impression mass tort litigation involving asbestos premises liability claims, including the largest asbestos product liability class action lawsuit in the history of Texas courts.
 He also represented the State of Texas in its landmark litigation against the tobacco industry.
 Mr. Reaud currently serves as Chairman of the Board of the Beaumont Foundation of America and is a Director of the Reaud Charitable Foundation.
 He is a Life Fellow of the Texas Bar Foundation and a Fellow of the International Society of Barristers, a member of the Philosophical Society and a member of the State Bar of Texas Grievance Committee.
-Mr. Reaud was chosen as the Most Distinguished Alumni of Lamar University in 2006.
+Mr. Reaud was chosen as the Most Distinguished Alumni of Texas Tech University Law School in 1998 and also chosen as the Most Distinguished Alumni of Lamar University in 2006.
 Mr. Reaud was awarded the Honorary Order of the Coif by the University of Texas in 2011.
 He is listed in Best Lawyers in America.
+Mr. Reaud serves as a director of CBTX, Inc., a bank holding company for CommunityBank Texas N.A.